Karim-Haffar/auction-app/README.md

 # Auction APP
-Creating an auction app using language c . creating a GUI using gtk+
+Creating an auction app with using c language  . creating a GUI with using gtk+